oasis-open/openc2-jadn-software/metaschema-jadn.md

 > This tight binding to supported derivative data formats has many advantages.

 JADN defines information elements in a manner that supports a wider range of data formats, for example by assigning numeric identifiers to all property names for use in concise data formats.
+The information-theoretic approach's explicit goal is to isolate information from channel coding (data formats), and serialization rules are a binding between the information model and one data format, independent of other data formats.

 * [Information Model](https://pages.nist.gov/metaschema/specification/glossary/#information-model):
 Although JADN